bens4lsu/theskinny-publish/Content/blog2/thats-incredible.md

 tags: sports, tv, pop-culture
 id: 220
 ---
-I really wish someone would run a weekend marathon of old <i>That's Incredible</i> episodes from the 1970s.
+I really wish someone would run a weekend marathon of old *That's Incredible* episodes from the 1970s.
 I bet that show is so over-the-top bad, that the producers are embarrassed to have been associated with it.

-But when I was in elementary school, <i>everyone</i> watched it every single week.
+But when I was in elementary school, *everyone* watched it every single week.
 (I wonder what it's competition was.
 Sure, there were just three channels, but still....)

-For you youngsters, <i>That's Incredible</i> had a panel of people in front of a live audience, and they ran clips of things that were "incredible."
+For you youngsters, *That's Incredible* had a panel of people in front of a live audience, and they ran clips of things that were "incredible."
 Then, the panel would come back and make comments on how "incredible" the clip had been.
 There was usually a segment on something supernatural, a feel good thing -- a child with no legs who could walk on his hands, for instance -- and a healthy smattering of crap.

 I only remember a couple of specific segments.
 In one, the ghost of a dead nurse was blamed for changing all of the clocks in a particular hospital.
 I don't know why she did this, but I know is scared the bejesus out of me as a little boy.